Baojun KiWi EV: Safety

-Safety features include electronic stability control (ESC), the anti-lock braking system (ABS) with electronic brake-force distribution (EBD), hydraulic brake assist (HBA), and dual front air bags.
+Safety features include electronic stability control (ESC), the anti-lock braking system (ABS) with electronic brake-force distribution (EBD), hydraulic brake assist (HBA), and dual front airbags.
 More than 80% of the body consists of high-strength steel.
-The battery pack is wrapped in super-strong steel and is equipped with an active power-off system for an extra protection precaution in the event of a collision.
+The battery pack is wrapped in high-strength steel and is equipped with an active power-off system for an extra protection precaution in the event of a collision.